Qumulo/docs/administrator-guide/upgrading-qumulo-core/performing-upgrades.md

   <li>Before beginning the upgrade process, make sure that you have the correct <a href="https://nexus.qumulo.com/downloads?platform=cloud">cloud upgrade image</a>{{site.loginRequired}} or <a href="https://nexus.qumulo.com/downloads?platform=onprem">on-premises upgrade image</a>{{site.loginRequired}}.</li>
   <li>To allow certain background processes to run, multiple sequential Qumulo Core upgrades might require a waiting period between specific releases.
 Before installing multiple Qumulo Core releases within an extended maintenance window, {{site.contactQumuloCare}}.</li>
   <li>When the node to which you are connected reboots, the Qumulo Core Web UI might redirect you to the <strong>Cluster is booting...</strong> page.
 To view the reboot status, you can connect to a different node or wait until the current node goes online and then click <strong>Support > Software Upgrade</strong>.</li>
   <li>During rolling reboots, the system reboots one or more nodes (depending on the configured protection level) in the cluster in succession.
-If your cluster is under heavy load due to write or delete operations, this proces can take a long time.</li>
+If your cluster is under heavy load due to write or delete operations, this process can take a long time.</li>
 </ul>
 {{site.data.alerts.end}}